davestj/scastd/INSTALL.md

 This creates `/etc/scastd/` (mode `755`), copies `scastd.conf`, and
 initializes `scastd.db` with permissions set to `640`.

+When running the daemon manually, logging can be controlled without editing the configuration file by using command-line flags.
+Use `--logging=true|false` to enable or disable file logging and `--logpath=/path/to/logs` to specify an alternate log directory.

 Systemd service
 ~~~~~~~~~~~~~~~~
 Install the provided `scastd.service` to run the daemon under systemd: